Journalism BA (NCTJ accredited)

 Tel +44 (0)1895 265502 or 267273

-At Level Two, you will learn about law and the media/court reporting, and will interrogate the workings of local government.
+At Level Two, you will learn about law and the media, as well as studying how to report the politics of our government, and understanding how to report on EU and other global institutions.
+You will also learn how journalists hold public officials to account in local government institutions.
 On a practical level, you will learn how to put together video reports and develop video journalism skills, and you will produce pages for print and online media.
 You will do this against a backdrop of critical work around the theories of journalism.

 At Level Three, you will undertake major pieces of self-directed journalism and a dissertation, as well as working on a multimedia group journalism project and further developing your knowledge of media law.
-You will also develop skills in online journalism and gain real-world journalism experience on a placement.
+You will also develop skills in online journalism and gain real-world journalism experience.

 - Brunel’s journalism team works closely with the NCTJ and is committed to diversity.
 The NCTJ runs a diversity fund, which has has been set up by those in the industry who want to join together to support the training of journalists from ethnically and socially diverse backgrounds.
 Bursaries are on offer for those with the potential to succeed in one of the most exciting and rewarding careers around.
 For more information, visit www.journalismdiversityfund.com.

 - We have our own creative writing journal dedicated to the publication of students’ work.

 - We offer the opportunity to undertake a work placement.